3lvis/Networking/README.md

 ## Choosing a configuration

-Initializing an instance of **Networking** means you have to select a [NSURLSessionConfiguration](https://developer.apple.com/documentation/foundation/nsurlsessionconfiguration).
-The available types are `Default`, `Ephemeral` and `Background`, if you don't provide any or don't have special needs then `Default` will be used.
+Initializing an instance of **Networking** means you have to select a [URLSessionConfiguration](https://developer.apple.com/documentation/foundation/urlsessionconfiguration).
+The available types are `.default`, `.ephemeral` and `.background`, if you don't provide any or don't have special needs then `default` will be used.

- - `Default`: The default session configuration uses a persistent disk-based cache (except when the result is downloaded to a file) and stores credentials in the user’s keychain.
-It also stores cookies (by default) in the same shared cookie store as the `NSURLConnection` and `NSURLDownload` classes.
+ - `.default`: The default session configuration uses a persistent disk-based cache (except when the result is downloaded to a file) and stores credentials in the user’s keychain.

-- `Ephemeral`: An ephemeral session configuration object is similar to a default session configuration object except that the corresponding session object does not store caches, credential stores, or any session-related data to disk.
+- `.ephemeral`: An ephemeral session configuration object is similar to a default session configuration object except that the corresponding session object does not store caches, credential stores, or any session-related data to disk.
 Instead, session-related data is stored in RAM.
 The only time an ephemeral session writes data to disk is when you tell it to write the contents of a URL to a file.
 The main advantage to using ephemeral sessions is privacy.
 By not writing potentially sensitive data to disk, you make it less likely that the data will be intercepted and used later.
 For this reason, ephemeral sessions are ideal for private browsing modes in web browsers and other similar situations.

-- `Background`: This configuration type is suitable for transferring data files while the app runs in the background.
+- `.background`: This configuration type is suitable for transferring data files while the app runs in the background.
 A session configured with this object hands control of the transfers over to the system, which handles the transfers in a separate process.
 In iOS, this configuration makes it possible for transfers to continue even when the app itself is suspended or terminated.

 ```swift
 // Default